January 6, 2015

 Before Classes Begin

-As of the first day of a term, any courses dropped (even on the same day as new registration activity) will be refunded at the percentage rate (less than 100 percent) as determined by the Texas Higher Education Coordinating Board refund schedule and approved tuition rates.
+As of the first day of a term, any courses dropped (even on the same day as new registration activity) will have tuition and fee remission at the percentage rate (less than 100 percent) determined by the Texas Higher Education Coordinating Board refund schedule and approved tuition rates.
 Any new course registration will be assessed at the full tuition and fee rate.

 All payment deadlines must be met to ensure course enrollment.